Estimated reading time: 4 minutes

 Designed to help you carefully plan and protect your estate, an RLT is a flexible estate planning tool created while you’re living to ensure that you meet your financial and family goals after you pass away.

-And, because it’s treated as a separate legal ‘person’ in the eyes of the law, it solves the problem of estates having their assets tied up in probate.
+The courts treat it as a separate legal ‘person’, so it solves the problem of estates having their assets tied up in probate.

 Why Do I Need it?